richardhensel/TownPlanning/DataMining/README.md

 TODO:

-tidy up the destinction betwen numeric and alphabetically spelled stage numbers
+create a 'processed data' table and a 'raw data' table How far back to go? database each line, each name/value? each field just without tests for regular expressions?

+get latitude and longitude of each rp

 remove duplicate entries for aspects or descriptions.

-create a 'processed data' table and a 'raw data' table

-add utc time for submission dates

 add lot numbers to the rp table.

 put all of the expected values into their own class with a set of 'test string' fragments and a 'proper name' which is actually databased

-get latitude and longitude of each rp

 DONE: